Fans interrupt Saint-Etienne's behind-closed-doors Ligue 1 game with Rennes

 - From the section European Football

-Saint-Etienne's Ligue 1 draw with Stade Rennais was interrupted after fans sneaked into the stadium when the match was being played behind closed doors.
+Saint-Etienne's Ligue 1 draw with Rennes was interrupted after fans sneaked into the stadium when the match was being played behind closed doors.

-Saint-Etienne had been sanctioned for crowd trouble during a derby against Olympique Lyonnais in February.
+The hosts had been sanctioned for crowd trouble during a derby against Lyon in February.

 Referee Ruddy Buquet sent the players to the dressing room in the 16th minute, with the fans finally leaving the stadium quietly after 15 minutes.